 I recently found this pack of cork trivets at the thrift store for $1.40!
 The trivets were originally from IKEA and still in the plastic wrapper.
 When I saw them I knew that they would make cute little DIY memo boards.

 You could decorate these trivets in so many ways: paint, ribbon, fabric, etc. But I settled on glitter and stripes . . . they were easy to make using Mod Podge.
 Stripes are fun and simple to create (get tips for the perfect stripe here).

 Plus, the glitter added a little gold sparkle to room!
-How to make glittered cork memo boards from kitchen trivets.
+Learn how to make glittered cork memo boards from kitchen trivets below.

 DIY Cork Board